techreturners/learner-materials-intro-to-react-router/README.md

 Remember the importance of:

--   Writing tests for your components
+-   Writing tests for your components (!!)
--   Using BEM/OOCSS to write scalable, reusable CSS
+-   Using BEM/OOCSS/Tailwind or a framework of your choice to write scalable, reusable CSS
 -   Keeping your components small and refactoring them into sub-components where necessary
 -   Using hooks to store state, make API calls, and pass data down to sub-components through contexts